francescomari/francescomari.github.io/_posts/2020-07-28-how-to-abstract-the-execution-environment-in-clis.md

 `run()` is now much easier to test.
 I can simulate different combinations of command line parameters by passing a different `args` slice to it.
-The observable behaviour of the function is now limited to the return code.
+The observable behavior of the function is now limited to the return code.
 What if I want to assert whether specific messages are printed under certain circumstances?
 Surely I can replace `os.Stdin` and `os.Stderr` with something that captures the output of `run()`, but changing global state can introduce